Home Blog Restricted Stock Units: Better Than Options?

 Selling Your Restricted Stock Units

-Restricted stock units are regulated by the Securities Exchange Commission (SEC) since they are typically given to executives that have inside information about a company.
+Restricted stock units are regulated by the Securities Exchange Commission (SEC) since they are often given to executives that have inside information about a company.
 Thus, they are subject to insider trading laws.
 It is important to follow the right steps to sell your RSUs.

 Below are some general steps you can take when selling your restricted stock: